The stdarg header defines several macros used to get the arguments in a function when the number of arguments is not known.

 argument list ap may no longer be used after a call to

-va_end without a call to va_start.
+without a call to va_start

 Example: